Riddhi-star799/Riddhi/README.md

 # Riddhi
 This is my repository.
-My short name is RITSS./n
+My short name is RITSS.
+/n
 HELLO WORLD